HenryASazo/active-directory-lab/README.md

 # Active Directory Lab

-A hands-on lab for learning and practicing Microsoft Active Directory, including domain controller setup, user management, organizational units, group policies, and secure authentication.
-Built using Windows Server 2022 and Windows 11 Enterprise in VirtualBox.
+A hands-on lab I completed to learn and practice Microsoft Active Directory, including domain controller setup, user management, organizational units, group policies, and secure authentication.
+I built this using Windows Server 2022 and Windows 11 Enterprise in VirtualBox.

 ---

 ## Skills & Competencies Demonstrated

-This project showcases practical experience with:
+This project showcases practical experience I gained with:

 | Area | What I Learned |
 |------|----------------|